tefreeman/TideTweetMetrics/test.md

 The following user acceptance tests verify the main system functions.

 ## Account Creation
-- Step 1 for account creation
+- Visit the homepage
+- Click create account/login
-- Step 2 for account creation
+- Create an account
-- Verify that this is true
+- Verify that account exists

 ## Login
-- Step 1 for login
-- Step 2 for login
+- Visit the homepage
+- Click create account/login
+- Enter wrong credentials
+- Verify that user is not logged in
+- Enter correct credentials
-- Verify that this is true
+- Verify that user is logged in

 ## Card Creation
+- Visit dashboard page
+- Click Card Edit
+- Create a card
-- Step 1 for card generation
+- Verify that card appears on dashboard
-- Step 2 for card generation
+- Delete the card
-- Verify that this is true
+- Verify that the card is deleted

 ## Graph Creation
+- Visit dashboard page
+- Click Card Edit
+- Create a graph
-- Step 1 for graph generation
+- Verify that graph appears on dashboard
-- Step 2 for graph generation
+- Delete the graph
-- Verify that this is true
+- Verify that the graph is deleted

 ## Update Metrics
-- Step 1 for updating metrics
-- Step 2 for updating metrics
+- Visit dashboard page
+- Click Update Metrics
-- Verify that this is true
+- Verify that metrics are updated